andersbohn/ziverge-tech-boxer/README.md

  - ✅ zio json for en event and stats
  - ✅ zio http ready to go
  - ✅ zio stream from file and from a spun up process too
- - 🤔 got stuck on getting a Managed Layer for that stream
+ - ⚠️ get a Managed Layer or a bracket for the ZStream
- - 🚧 groupby/window/watermark for the zstream
+ - ✅ groupby/window/watermark for the zstream
- - 🚧 get the stream to store the stats in an STM reachable from an endpoint?
+ - ✅ get the stream to store the stats in a TRef read from the endpoint
- - ...
+ - 🚧 fix the testclock adjust so count goes back to the total 14
+ - 🚧 clean up a bit and add some docs
+ - 🚧 maybe test running longer or add a super fast stress test or something?